Category Archives: Books To Film

 Sherlock Holmes

 One of my favourite characters in literature and one of the best fictional detectives ever has to be Sherlock Holmes.
-It is also down to him and the unusual way that I was introduced to him by a very special … Continue reading
+It is also down to him and the unusual way that I was introduced to him by a very special relation of mine which really got me into reading when I was younger.

 27 Comments